 While the Forbes article, Dog Breeds Banned By Home Insurance Companies, is concentrated on homeowners insurance companies, it does go into depth of why these actions are put into place.
 Plus, it provides a comprehensive list of restricted dog breeds and % of banned lists with breed.

-Actually business’ like campgrounds and RV parks have a much stricter liability policy ruling concerning dogs and dog breeds because their service industry is centered around hospitality.
-So, it makes sense why campgrounds are bound by these rulings.
+Actually campgrounds and RV parks have a much stricter liability policy ruling concerning dogs and dog breeds because their service industry is centered around hospitality.
+So, it makes sense why campgrounds are bound by these legalities.

 Don’t really know what breed your dog is?
 A Dog DNA test will help answer that question.

-What if I fib about the breed of my dog?
+What if you lie about the breed of your dog?